cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

 - Due to the requirement that the number of iterations performed by a ForStatement is known at compile time, assignments to loop variables are forbidden
 - If the step size of a ForStatement is not defined, it is assumed to equal 1
-- If the optional second component of the iteration range in a ForStatement is not defined, it is assumed to be equal 0
+- If the user does not specify a loop variable definition or start-end-value iteration range pair but only a single number component then it is assumed that this number defines the end value of the iteration range while the start value is assumed to be equal to 0.
+  Note that this assumptions also holds if the user defines a negative stepsize.
+The following example showcases two equivalent loop definitions, one only specifying a single number component while the other defines the start-end-stepsize triple in the loop header:

   .. code-block:: text